Fall 2018 International Freshman

 - Completion of high school/secondary level.
 A certified copy of graduation certificate or diploma will be required prior to enrollment at SDSU.

-- A minimum U.S. equivalent GPA (grade point average) of 3.0 (B grade or about 80 percent) or higher.
+- A minimum U.S. equivalent GPA (grade point average) of 3.0 (B grade or 80 percent) or higher.

 - English Proficiency: If you are attending or have attended a high school where English was not the primary language of instruction, you must meet university-level competence in English through one of the following: